Acceleration of enzymatic catalysis by active hydrodynamic fluctuations

-In essence, the framework developed here is a humble extension of the classical, thermally-activated transition-rate theory~\cite{Eyring1935, Kramers1940, Haenggi1990, Gammaitoni1998, Pollak2005}, to account for the impact of correlated noise induced by hydrodynamic fluctuations.
-In principle, this method can be applied to other biological processes, such as unzipping of DNA and RNA hairpins~\cite{Woodside2006, Greenleaf2008, Woodside2008, Neupane2012, Vandebroek2017} or generally, to any other physical process that can be cast as a two-state system with noisy memory.
-Using this model, we computed the reaction rate, relative to a purely thermally-fluctuating enzyme, as a function of the active noise strength and its correlation timescale.
-Within a biologically relevant parameter range typical to enzymes, we find two potential effects of active noise: Strong active noise with long correlation time (relative to the turnover rate) seems to hinder enzymatic activity, and the reaction slows down compared to a thermally-activated enzyme.
-However, active fluctuations of any strength with short to intermediate correlation times enhance the catalytic rate.
-Under the combined influence of thermal and active noise, in a biologically relevant regime, we find a potential increase of \SIrange{10}{50}{\percent} in the turnover rate for enzymes.
+Here, we extend the classical, thermally-induced transition state theory into an \emph{actively-induced transition state theory}, which accounts for the impact of correlated noise generated by hydrodynamic fluctuations.
+The framework we developed allowed us to compute the reaction rate, relative to a purely thermally-fluctuating enzyme, as a function of the active noise strength and its correlation timescale.
+Within a biologically relevant parameter range typical to enzymes, we find two potential effects of active noise: Strong active noise with long correlation time (relative to the thermal turnover rate) hinders enzymatic activity, but not significantly.
+In contrast, active fluctuations of any strength with short to intermediate correlation times enhance the catalytic rate compared to a thermally-activated enzyme.
+Under the coaction of thermal and active forces, in a biologically relevant regime, we find a potential increase of about \SIrange{10}{180}{\percent} in the turnover rate of enzymes.
+The present method is general and can be applied to other physical and biological processes that can be cast as an effective multi-state system with noisy memory, for example, unzipping of DNA and RNA hairpins~\cite{Woodside2006, Greenleaf2008, Woodside2008, Neupane2012, Vandebroek2017} or solutions of organic catalysts.~\cite{Wang2020}

-We start by deriving the active noise induced by hydrodynamic fluctuations, and then model the impact of the noise on the catalytic cycle.
-Next, we numerically estimate the potential effect of the noise strength and correlation time on a reaction in general.
-Finally, we present our main results on the variation of reaction rate in the presence of active noise and illustrate it with specific examples of enzymes.
-We discuss the implications of these findings and conclude with remarks about the general applicability and possible improvements of our study.